TX-2/TX-2-simulator/OPEN-QUESTIONS.md

 1. The description of the audio system describes the existence of a microphone.
 Can its signal be read by a program?
+2. Is there surviving documentation on the magnetic tape unit?
+(It is not included in the edition of the User Handbook I have).
+3. Is there surviving documentation on the plotter?
+(It is not included in the edition of the User Handbook I have).

 ## Assembly Source